CivicActions/ansible-role-simple-harden/README.md

 # ansible-role-simple-harden

-## WARNING: Not fully tested.
+Apply a series of STIG-suggested hardening rules to an instance.

+## WARNING: This will make modifications to system configuration files
 Use or apply only to test systems.

 ### Role to apply some simple hardening configurations